• Skip to primary navigation

 amomentwithfranca · 21 December 2021 · 14 Comments

-The past few years with the pandemic helped organizations realize the potential of remote working.
-In fact, several businesses are continuing working-from-home policies despite the world opening back up.
+Working remotely has shown organisations the potential benefits over the past few years, particularly highlighted by the pandemic.
+Several businesses are continuing working-from-home policies despite the world opening back up.
 After all, working from allows unparalleled flexibility and better work-life balance to employees.
 On the other hand, employers can save significant operational costs.

 So why stay home when you aren’t required to sit in an office?
 If you always wanted to travel more, but work obligations held you back, this is a perfect time to become a digital nomad.
 And here’s how you can do that.